nctruong/chatting-nodejs-reactjs/README.md

 This is demo project to prove my MERN Stack skills.

-- Server: Node.js
+- Server: NodeJS
-- Client: React.js
+- Client: ReactJS with Redux